-where $(\theta_\ell, \theta_k$) are input elasticities, $\omega_{it}$ is the idiosyncratic productivity, which is observed by the producer (\textit{potentially} prior to making input choices) but not by the econometrician, and $\varepsilon_{it}$ is an unanticipated shock to output or productivity which is observed by neither the econometrician nor the producer and may simply capture measurement error.
+where $(\theta_\ell, \theta_k$) are output elasticities, $\omega_{it}$ is the idiosyncratic productivity, which is observed by the producer (\textit{potentially} prior to making input choices) but not by the econometrician, and $\varepsilon_{it}$ is an unanticipated shock to output or productivity which is observed by neither the econometrician nor the producer and may simply capture measurement error.

 The presence of time-varying firm-level productivity, $\omega_{it}$, raises standard concerns regarding simultaneity bias.
 To address this source of bias, we follow \cite{ackerberg2015identification} and estimate the production function (\ref{eq:CD_prod_reg}) using a two-step procedure based on a control function for the productivity process.\footnote{\cite{ackerberg2015identification} argue that the first stage of the estimation procedures proposed by \cite{olley1996} and \cite{levinsohn2003estimating} may suffer from a functional-dependence problem that prevents identification of the variable input's elasticity.
 To solve this issue, they propose inverting conditional (rather than unconditional) demand functions for the proxy variable and then estimating the variable input's elasticity (along with all other production-function parameters) in the second stage.} In the first stage, we clean measurement error and the unanticipated productivity shock from output using a non-parametric regression.
 Then, we estimate production-function parameters in the second stage using appropriate moment conditions via GMM.